leecstevens/music-organization/README.md

 By the way, to scorch the data in Apple Music, just go to the song view, select all your songs, and delete from library, and yes, add to the trash.
 Hope you read this part before doing the former...
 You better have a backup of your file system with all your music in it first.  :)

-# Before you begin - IMPORTANT
+# The BIG Disclaimer

+## Some of these components (like what deletes files) are powerful pieces of code, and are consdidered destructive code.

+### Enjoy the code, but...
-## This is a powerful piece of code, and will screw you over if you let it and are not careful, keep reading below.
+If you are not careful, this code will screw you over if you let it and are not careful.
 I know we all hate text walls, but it will be the difference in swearing by me rather than at me in the future.

+This is why I included a table of contents, it is a big file.

 This code was written for me, and as such I have no regard for you or your situation.
 I was out to solve my own problem, as you are out to solve yours (or stalk my repository looking to steal code).

 As a result, make sure you have multiple backups of your collection, as you are likely going to screw something up.
 This is not a challenge or a call to be better, this is a simple warning not to be stupid.
 I won't be liable for your stupidity, lack thereof, or any emotion besides gratitude you have for this free code I'm giving to the world of my own kindness.

+# The Components:
+- Duplicate Files (duplicate_files.py): This looks for relevant files on disk and only catalogs music files of your choosing.
+It has an option to delete other files that are extra/not needed.
+- File Tags (file_tags.py): This is just to retag artists and clean up metadata for all those music files.
+Did wonders in my Apple Music collection.
+- Lyrics (lyrics.py): This will scrape the internet looking for lyrics.
+Not a perfect solution, but does a pretty good job if you want to mass add lyrics.

 # The problem statement
 ### With the file system:
 - Too many excess files - I had m4a and mp3 files duplicated in multiple places.
 - I had files that were stacked from "auto-copies" such as: "My Song.mp3" and "My Song 1.mp3" and "My Song 2.mp3" and so on.
 - Once going to a Mac, the .DS_Store file loves to find its way places.

 ### With the Metadata:
 - Too much going on in the Metadata to speak of.
 - Too many "like" entries as artists, such as Artist 1 would be teamed with Artist 1/Artist 2 and so forth, so it led me to have multiple artists which were really the same artist.
 - Too many "Unknown" or "Various" artists, so clean them up and change the metadata to add them to the MP3 metadata.
 After all, who doesn't love organizing with every box marked "Miscellaneous"?
 Yeah, didn't think so.